Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ## [1] 0.06228747

-Based on the output, the full linear model is `rank-hat` = 39.017795 - 6.253008 \* `victory_win_wonYes` - 5.559138 \* `opponentsYes` +
+Based on the output, the full linear model is `rank-hat` = 39.0 - 6.25
-10.557542 \* `nonsenseYes` + 6.797271 \* `rahYes`.
-The R-squared value
+\* `victory_win_wonYes` - 5.56 \* `opponentsYes` + 10.6 \*
-is 0.0622875, which means that approximately 6.2287474% of the variability in rank can be accounted for by the model.
+`nonsenseYes`+ 6.80 \* `rahYes`.
+The R-squared value is 0.0622875, which means that approximately 6.2287474% of the variability in rank can be accounted for by the model.
 Given this R-squared value, the model is very weak since, in general, the closer the R-squared value is to 1 (100% of the variability in rankings can be explained by the model), the more accurate and useful the final model is.
 As the model only accounts for a small percent of the variability in rank, it is not a great predictor of a college football team’s ranking.

 The intercept tells us that for a college with “No” responses for `victory_win_won`, `opponents`, `nonsense`, and `rah`, the expected